PeterHickman/smallq/README.md

 server:
   host: localhost
   port: 2000
+logger:
+  enabled: true
+  path: ./server.log
+  console: true
 ```

+The `logger` section is for the server's logging.
+If `enabled` is `true` then the output will be written to `path`.
+Regardless if `console` is `true` log messages will (also) be written to the console.
 In the following examples this file is called `smallq.yml`

 ## Usage - the server